CBSE Class 10 Science Chapter 8 How Do Organisms Reproduce Notes: Download PDF

 - Emergency pills are those pills which can be taken after coitus to avoid pregnancy.

-- They quickly change the level of hormones in the body and prevents a successful implantation even if the egg gets fertilized.
+- They quickly change the level of hormones in the body and prevent a successful implantation even if the egg gets fertilized.

 - IUD stands for Intrauterine Device.